nubomedia/nubomedia-paas/README.md

 ## Installation

-You can install the Nubomedia PaaS API and PaaS manager either automatically by downloading and executing the bootstrap or manually.
+You can install the Nubomedia PaaS manager either automatically by downloading and executing the bootstrap or manually.
 Both options are described below.

 ### Automatic installation and start

-The [bootstrap] repository contains the script to install and start the Nubomedia PaaS API and PaaS Manager automatically.
+The [bootstrap] repository contains the script to install and start the Nubomedia PaaS Manager automatically.
 In order to do it you can run the following command:

 ```bash
 bash <(curl -fsSkl https://raw.githubusercontent.com/fhg-fokus-nubomedia/bootstrap/master/bootstrap)
 ```

-At the end of the installation process the Nubomedia PaaS API and PaaS Manager dashboard is reachable at localhost:8081
+At the end of the installation process the Nubomedia PaaS Manager dashboard is reachable at localhost:8081

-Afterwards the source code of the Nubomedia PaaS API and PaaS Manager is located in `/opt/nubomedia/nubomedia-paas`.
+Afterwards the source code of the Nubomedia PaaS Manager is located in `/opt/nubomedia/nubomedia-paas`.
 If the NFVO and/or the MS-VNFM is not installed and started.
 Otherwise the Nubomedia PaaS API and PaaS Manager start will fail and you need to start it manually when the NFVO and the MS-VNFM are up and running.

-In case the Nubomedia PaaS API and PaaS Manager are already installed you can start them manually using the provided script as described [here](#start-the-nubomedia-paas-api-and-paas-manager-manually)
+In case the Nubomedia PaaS Manager are already installed you can start them manually using the provided script as described [here](#start-the-nubomedia-paas-api-and-paas-manager-manually)

-### Install the Nubomedia PaaS API and PaaS Manager manually
+### Install the Nubomedia PaaS Manager manually

 1. Download the source code from git: